mhaugrud/msumcspy/_sources/MoreAboutIteration/Theforlooprevisited.rst

 The ``for`` loop revisited
 --------------------------

 Recall that the ``for`` loop processes each item in a list.
 Each item in turn is (re-)assigned to the loop variable, and the body of the loop is executed.
 We saw this example in an earlier chapter.

 .. activecode:: ch07_for1

-    for f in ["Joe", "Amy", "Brad", "Angelina", "Zuki", "Thandi", "Paris"]: print("Hi", f, "Please come to my party on Saturday")
+    for name in ["Adam", "Seth", "Enosh", "Kenan", "Mahalalel", "Jared", "Enoch", "Methuselah", "Lamech", "Noah"]: print("Hi", name, "Please come to my party!")

 We have also seen iteration paired with the update idea to form the accumulator pattern.
 For example, to compute the sum of the first n integers, we could create a for loop using the ``range`` to produce the numbers 1 through n.
 Using the accumulator pattern, we can start with a running total variable initialized to 0 and on each iteration, add the current value of the loop variable.
 A function to compute this sum is shown below.

 .. activecode:: ch07_summation